-The school publishes a SEND information report on its website: School Policies & Procedures | St Martin's Primary.
-The report sets out how this SEND policy is implemented in the school.
+The school publishes a SEND information report on its website, which sets out how this policy is implemented in the school.

 The information report will be updated annually and as soon as possible after any changes to the information it contains.